hks-task/churn-model/README.md

 The notebooks consist of 5 components:

-(Note: Most functions (read_data, transform_data, etc.) in notebooks are similar and we could import them from a helper file rather than creating in every notebook.
-In this part, we aim reviewers to analyze notebooks without spending time in different folders.
+(**Note**: Most functions (read_data, transform_data, etc.) in notebooks are similar and we could import them from a helper file rather than creating in every notebook.
+In this part, we design notebooks for reviewers for not spending their time between different folders.
 In the .py version, they are executed efficiently.)

 #### 1. Explanatory Data Analysis ####